duynguyend/jules-awesome-list/README.md

 - `// Implement a data class for this dictionary structure...`
   <sub>Useful for Python projects moving towards more structured data handling with `dataclasses` or Pydantic.</sub>

+- `// Generate a client SDK for this OpenAPI specification...`
+  <sub>For projects that need to consume external APIs or provide their own.</sub>
+- `// Create a RESTful API endpoint for managing {resource}...`
+  <sub>For building new backend services or microservices.</sub>
+- `// Refactor this code to follow the {specific design pattern, e.g., Strategy Pattern}...`
+  <sub>To improve code structure and flexibility.</sub>
+- `// Extract this logic into a separate utility function/class...`
+  <sub>To promote reusability and reduce code duplication.</sub>
+- `// Convert this class component to a functional component with hooks in React...`
+  <sub>For modernizing React codebases.</sub>
+- `// Implement a reusable React component for {UI element} with accessibility in mind...`
+  <sub>For building accessible and maintainable UI.</sub>

 ## Debugging